Palestinians see victory in Gaza truce as Israel warns Hamas - WTMJ

 Some 58,000 Palestinians sought shelter in crowded U.N. schools amid a coronavirus outbreak.
 Thousands returned to their homes as the truce took hold.

-The fighting dealt another blow to the already decrepit infrastructure in Gaza.
-The small coastal territory, home to more than 2 million Palestinians, has been under an Israeli-Egyptian blockade since Hamas seized power from forces loyal to Palestinian President Mahmoud Abbas in 2007, confining his authority to parts of the occupied West Bank.
+The fighting dealt another blow to Gaza’s already decrepit infrastructure.
+The small coastal territory, home to more than 2 million Palestinians, has been under an Israeli-Egyptian blockade since Hamas seized power from forces loyal to Palestinian President Mahmoud Abbas in 2007, confining his authority to parts of the West Bank.

 The World Health Organization says 30 health facilities in Gaza were damaged, with one clinic destroyed and another with significant damage.
 An airstrike damaged the only facility in Gaza processing coronavirus tests, forcing a halt to testing in the territory.